 I think as an adoptive parent, I don’t know about you (if you’ve adopted) but I want(ed) everything to be perfect.
 To try and give him everything because of the start he had.
 I over think every decision.
 I worry that something I do will impact on him negatively, do we talk about adoption enough?
 Do we talk about it too much?
-How do we approach certain subjects etc. Not to mention actually trying to survive life with a baby / toddler.
+How do we approach certain subjects etc. Not to mention actually trying to survive life with a baby/toddler.

 I haven’t made it a secret, I struggled with the toddler years.
-I had childminded for a few years before adopting so maybe a lot of the excitement around having a baby’s in the house had worn off.
+I had childminded for a few years before adopting so maybe a lot of the excitement around having a baby in the house had worn off.
 I was used to changing nappies and feeding a baby.
 It wasn’t as exciting as I feel it should have been.
 Or was I just overwhelmed?
 Maybe this is just reality?

 Babies and toddlers are hard work.
-Actually they can be absolute arseholes.
+Actually, they can be absolute arseholes.
 Now I don’t want you to question for a minute the love I have for my son but let’s be honest with ourselves here.
 How many of you really love that game where they throw everything you’ve just cooked off their tray?
-Where they repeatedly throw things in the dogs water bowl and look at you as if to say “screw you Mum I WILL throw things in here and you can do bugger all about it” (why I didn’t just move the sodding water bowl I will never know!).
-Those days where they don’t know what they want but you’re totally 100% supposed to know but haven’t got a flipping clue!
-There is so much learning being a parent.
+Where they repeatedly throw things in the dog's water bowl and look at you as if to say “screw you Mum I WILL throw things in here and you can do bugger all about it” (why I didn’t just move the sodding water bowl I will never know!).
+Those days when they don’t know what they want but you’re totally 100% supposed to know but haven’t got a flipping clue!
+There is so much learning to being a parent.

 Anyway, I’m trying to paint a picture here that life and bonding and dealing with all these raw emotions that parenting brings with it is flipping hard.
 Be KIND to yourself.